Sourav0174/bellabite_food_delivery_app_ui_flutter/README.md

 # 🍝 BellaBite – Flutter Food Delivery App UI

 BellaBite is a beautifully designed food delivery app UI built using **Flutter**.
-Inspired by the warmth and richness of Italian cuisine, this app UI provides a clean, modern, and fully responsive experience – ideal for any food ordering or restaurant app concept.
+Inspired by the richness of Italian cuisine, this app UI provides a clean, modern, and fully responsive experience – ideal for any food ordering or restaurant app concept.

 ---